2adapt/odslocal-api-documentation/README.md

 ```

-**NOTE:** by default, `curl` will add the header "content-type: x-www-form-urlencoded" when sending data.
-As an alternative, we can send the data in JSON format by explicitely using the header "content-type: application/json".
+**NOTE:** by default, `curl` will add the header `content-type: x-www-form-urlencoded` when sending data.
+As an alternative, we can send the data in JSON format by explicitely using the header `content-type: application/json`.
 See example 3 below for more details.